YSHebron/scl-bioinfo/data/README.md

 Data here will be fed to the **prediction pipeline's** entry point at `code`.
 Intermediate data may be produced and fed back to this directory.
 Legacy data are obtained for fair comparison with previous papers.

-`data` currently contains the yeast datasets below, organized into PPI datasets and protein complex gold standards (large files are gitignored).
+`data/curated` currently contains the yeast datasets below, organized into PPI datasets and protein complex gold standards (large files are gitignored).

 Yeast PPI Datasets (and GO annotation):